ihsanashi/covid19-dashboard/README.md

 ## Introduction

-This is a Covid-19 dashboard project, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a site for viewing the latest Covid-19 statistics for all countries, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+There is also an input box, for searching a specific country.

 ## Technologies